martinpiper/C64Public/VideoHardware/README.md

 To convert the artwork assets used in the demo.
 This does not need to be run every time, only when the assets are changed.
 Run:

 	* assets\convert.bat
+	* assets\convert3.bat

-To build the code, execute tests, and run the example game.
-Run:
+To build the code, execute tests, and run one of the examples by running one of these:

 	* BuildIt.bat
+	* BuildIt3.bat
+	* BuildIt3Anim.bat

 Map editor
 ==========

-The map files in assets\*.tmx and *.tsxuse this editor: https://www.mapeditor.org/2020/04/14/tiled-1-3-4-released.html
+The map files in assets\*.tmx and *.tsx use this editor: https://www.mapeditor.org/2020/04/14/tiled-1-3-4-released.html

+	* The map needs to be expoerted as an image, which is then converted into tile data using convert.bat Menu->File->Export as image: assets\map.png

 Editing tests